algorandfoundation/docs/docs/run-a-node/operations/switch_networks.md

 sudo systemctl disable algorand@$(systemd-escape ${ALGORAND_DATA})
 ```

-# DNS Configuration for devnet and betanet
+# DNS Configuration for betanet
-For networks `devnet` and `betanet`, when installing a new node or relay, make the following modification to the `config.json` file located in the node's data directory.
+For the `betanet` network, when installing a new node or relay, make the following modification to the `config.json` file located in the node's data directory.
 First, if there is not a config.json, make a copy of the config.json.example file.
 ```
 cp config.json.example config.json